SpicyChickenDoang/node-js-mongodb/README.md

 # node-js-mongodb
-RestAPI using nodeJS and express.
+RestAPI using nodeJS, express, bcrypt.
 Using MongoDB as the database and JWT for authorization

 $ npm install to install all dependencies